Mugiwara555343/ai-memory-architecture/README.md

 ## 🧠 Memory Flow Diagrams

 A visual overview of the full local-first memory architecture — from markdown log ingestion to multi-model enrichment and semantic retrieval.
-There are two versions, a polished simplified and I created as a draft but both are up for visualization.
+There are two versions, a polished simplified and one I created as a draft but both are up for visualization.
 A legend is also provided for context.

 [![Memory Architecture Simple Diagram](./memory_flow_diagram_dark(2).png)](./memory_flow_diagram_dark(2).png) [![First Draft Diagram](./memory_flow_diagram_dark.png)](./memory_flow_diagram_dark.png)